highlight/highlight.io/docs-content/general/3_company/open-source/contributing/adding-an-sdk.md

 ## OpenTelemetry

-When implementing a Highlight backend SDK, we use an existing OpenTelemtry SDK under the hood to send data to our OpenTelemetry collector (hosted on https://otel.highlight.io).
-This makes it See the [architecture page](architecture.md) for a diagram of how data is sent to the collector and the public graph.
+The highlight.io SDKs are powered by [OpenTelemetry](https://opentelemetry.io/) under the hood, and therefore report data to our deployed opentelemetry collector (at https://otel.highlight.io).
+For a better understanding of the architecture, take a look at the [architecture page](architecture.md) for a diagram of how data is sent to the collector and the public graph.